Arkley1/Tweet-Hider/README.md

 - **Word List:** Input keywords that should trigger a tweet to be hidden, whether they appear in tweet text or within links.

-## Contributing
-Contributions are welcome!
-If you'd like to help improve Tweet Filter, please open an issue or submit a pull request to discuss changes and improvements.